 Audit: Undergraduate students enrolled in 12 or more semester credits may request to audit one additional course on a space-available basis with the approval of the instructor and the program director and subject to the instructor’s requirements and restrictions.
 Instructors may record a grading symbol of “NA” instead of “AU” if you don’t meet stated academic or attendance requirements.
 You may not change from credit to audit (or audit to credit) after the published audit deadline.
 Some courses may not be audited; see your center-specific section for pertinent details.

 Transfer Credit for Visiting Students

 In addition to seeking pre-approval of courses you would like to take overseas, you also need to know your institution’s policies concerning grades and the transfer of credit.
 The unit of credit at Syracuse University is the semester hour, where each three-credit course represents a minimum of 37.5 contact hours.
-Language courses are 16 hours per credit.
 You should be certain to know the minimum grade requirement and any other criteria that your institution may have regarding the transfer of credits toward your degree.
 Undergraduate courses at SU are numbered 100-499, joint undergraduate and graduate courses are numbered 500-599, and graduate courses are numbered 600 and above.

-All Syracuse University academic forms (including Pass/Fail requests, Add/Drop forms, independent study/internship proposals, and related petitions) submitted by visiting students are reviewed by SU departments and Syracuse Abroad, not by your home institution.
+Syracuse University academic forms other than Pass/Fail requests (Add/Drop forms, independent study/internship proposals, and related petitions) submitted by visiting students are reviewed by SU departments and Syracuse Abroad, not by your home institution.
 Approval of such forms may or may not be in accordance with your own institution’s requirements or policies.
 You are responsible for contacting your academic advisor if you have any questions about your Syracuse Abroad registration.

 Transcripts for Visiting Students